Renault taps Logan creator for $5,500 India car

 "With Gerard, it's an innovation a minute," Deboeuf said.
 "He's not your typical auto engineer."

-Logan-derived models such as the Duster SUV and Lodgy minivan have since become an earnings mainstay, helping Renault to avoid the kind of job cuts and plant closures announced by PSA Peugeot Citroen (PEUP.PA) and Ford (F.N).
+Logan-derived models such as the Duster SUV and Lodgy minivan have since become an earnings mainstay, helping Renault to avoid the kind of job cuts and plant closures announced by PSA Peugeot Citroen and Ford.

 Thanks largely to the 12,000-euro Duster, Renault recorded a modest auto division profit in January-June, with almost half its global deliveries outside Europe.
 Peugeot, which still depends on the region for 61 percent of sales, lost 662 million euros.